 How B2B companies use market automation

-B2b Marketing Automation
+B2b Marketing Automation best practices

 Unlike B2C, there is not necessarily a need to send ultra-personal content, but the goal is to keep things broadly applicable to a large number of recipients.
 B2B companies also use market automation to send campaign-based emails that aim to run free trial / trial periods, sign-ups, boarding, and finally revenue.